The cyber dangers of Android-based devices.

-A government task force, the Internet Crime Complaint Center (IC3) has issued a dire warning about malware.
+A government task force, the Internet Crime Complaint Center (ic3.gov) has issued a dire warning about malware.
 In particular, it’s a threat to Android users.
-As a result, IC3 issued security tips for users as early as 2011.

 There’s also been a version of the OpFake malware for Android in the Opera Mini mobile browser, according to ZDNet.